Frequently Asked Questions

 Can I get advice in selecting courses?

 Unless you have identified and arranged for an Advisor prior to your arrival (normal for new graduate students on a GRA) the Director of Graduate Studies (DGS) will serve as your temporary advisor.
-Or if you are pursuing the coursework Signature MS then the DGS serves as your permanent Advisor.
-As your temporary Advisor, the DGS will meet with each new graduate student to more fully explain the degree requirements and suggest courses based on the student’s stated area(s) of interest.
+Or if you are pursuing the Coursework MS then the DGS serves as your permanent Advisor.
+As your temporary or permanent Advisor, the DGS will meet with each new graduate student to more fully explain the degree requirements and suggest courses based on the student’s stated area(s) of interest.
 It is important for the student to have a proposed course schedule for the first semester to keep meeting time to a minimum since many new students are served.

 The DGS requests that each student create a proposed plan of study for the first semester on campus that comprises a minimum of 9 semester credits (the minimum required to be full time for all international students or supported students).
 The study plan can be created after looking at the course offerings for the first semester at https://www.banweb.mtu.edu/pls/owa/bzskfcls.p_sel_crse_search .
 If you are certain of courses that you want to pursue, you may register before you arrive.
 If you do register before you arrive, be sure to bring that information with you when you meet the DGS.
 More detailed registration information can be found at http://www.mtu.edu/registrar/students/registration/ .
 Several reasons that prohibit you from registering for a particular course includes that it is full, there are required prerequisites, there is a time conflict with another course..

 If I am employed, how do I obtain a Social Security Number and how long does it take before I receive a paycheck?